 - Self-isolate at home and do not leave except to get tested or for a medical emergency.

 - Visit an assessment centre to get tested.
-If there’s reason to believe symptoms are due to a cause other than COVID-19 (i.e., a pre-existing medical condition), seek assessment from your primary health care provider.
+If you believe your symptoms are due to a cause other than COVID-19 such as, a pre-existing or alternate medical condition, contact your primary health care provider for assessment.

 Caregivers should follow the caregiver self-isolation guidelines to prevent infection and stop the spread to other members of the household.

-Medical notes or documented proof of negative tests are not required for students, school staff or school visitors to return to school in-person after testing for COVID-19.
+Medical notes or documented proof of negative tests are not required for students, staff or visitors to return to school in person after testing for COVID-19.